tapfortap/Documentation/android/integration.md

 }
 ```

-- If you want to use any of your plugins, refer to the guide [here](https://tapfortap.com/doc/android/plugins) on how to use integrate those plugins.
+- If you want to use any of our plugins, refer to the guide [here](https://tapfortap.com/doc/android/plugins) on how to use integrate those plugins.

 ### Permissions